printers-for-people/catboat/docs/Config_Reference.md

 #   P9_41).
 host_mcu:
 #   The name of the mcu config section that communicates with the
-#   Klipper "linux process" mcu instance.
+#   Kalico "linux process" mcu instance.
 This parameter must be
 #   provided.
 #standstill_power_down: False
 #   This parameter controls the CFG6_ENN line on all stepper